ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/README.md

 -->

 ## Getting Started

+To better comprehend this exemplar, it's recommended to follow the outlined procedure by sequentially reviewing the chapters.
+The suggested workflow ensures a step-by-step understanding, beginning with the foundational SPH algorithm elucidated in the code ([Smoothed-Particle Hydrodynamics (SPH)](docs/1.SPH.md)-[Adaptive timestep](docs/8.Adaptive_Timestep.md)), followed by an exploration of its implementation aspects ([Code overview](docs/2.Code_Overview.md) - [Efficient programming](docs/8.Efficient_Programming.md)).
+Once you've grasped the code intricacies, it's time to put it into action.
+In the sections [Code execution](docs/A1.Code_Execution.md) - [Profiling](docs/A4.Post_Analysis.md) you will learn how to run the code, assess its performance and post process the data it generates.
+Depending on your learning preference, you may opt for a reversed approach, initiating with code execution and subsequently delving under the hood to explore the C++ code.
+It works both ways!

+For additional study and practice, delve into [Clang format](docs/B1.Clang_Format.md), [Building with Cmake](docs/B2.CMake.md) and [Exercises](docs/C1.Exercises.md).
+These sections offer deeper insights into the project's good practices and provide opportunities to enhance your coding skills.

 <!-- An overview of the files and folder in the exemplar.
 Not all files and directories need to be listed, just the important